DESI-UR/VAST/Documentation/source/Vsquared_examples.rst

 Quick start
 ===========

-A summary to-do list for installing and running `VAST.Vsquared`.
+A summary checklist for installing and running `VAST.Vsquared`.

  * Clone the `GitHub repository <https://github.com/DESI-UR/VAST>`_
  * Navigate to ``VAST/Vsquared`` and run::